dvdmtw98/notes/notes-vault/information-security/threat-intelligence/cyber-threat-intelligence-cti.md

 **Strategic Intel**
 High-level intel that looks into the organizations threat landscape.
 Information that is useful on the timescale of weeks, and months.
-Often presented as a report to executes or PPT presentation in a large group.
+Often presented as a report to executives or a PPT presented to a large group.

 **Operational Intel**
 Looks into the day-to-day priority of managers and specialist.